-Requests for extension to an External Examiner's term of approval must be made on the standard extension request form and supported by a statement from the Head of College.
-An extension into a fifth year will only be considered in exceptional circumstances, For External Examiners appointed from 2021/22 for 5 years, extensions are unlikely to be approved unless for example, if a course is due to be discontinued, it may be inappropriate to make a replacement nomination for one year only.

-9.22 Any amendment to an External Examiner's terms of approval (such as a proposed move to a new Subject Area or Board, perhaps as part of a general reorganisation of coverage of Boards, or other revision of responsibilities from that stated in an examiner's approval letter) requires formal approval from the Quality and Standards Office who will act in consultation with the Deputy Vice-Chancellor.
+- 9.23 Requests for extension to an External Examiner's term of approval must be made on the standard extension request form and supported by a statement from the Head of College.
+An extension into a fifth year will only be considered in exceptional circumstances, for example, if a course is due to be discontinued, it may be inappropriate to make a replacement nomination for one year only. - 9.24 Any amendment to an External Examiner's terms of approval (such as a proposed move to a new Subject Area or Board, perhaps as part of a general reorganisation of coverage of Boards, or other revision of responsibilities from that stated in an examiner's approval letter) requires formal approval from the Quality and Standards Office who will act in consultation with the Deputy Vice-Chancellor.